amolswnz/pv-repo/readme.md

 # * Check for authentication in factory - see angular notes readme
-Is is possible to check authorisation before returning any data from factory
+Is it possible to check authorisation before returning any data from factory

 #Timepicker - one of the best searched